Michael Wiggins - Obituary

 1/1

-ROCKINGHAM — Michael Jeffery Wiggins passed away on October 17, 2020 in Rockingham, NC after a hard fought battle with cancer.
-He was known by most as Jeff but had recently taken on the name of Pop Pop among his family.
-He will be lovingly remembered by his wife, Wanda Wiggins of Hamlet, NC; his two children, Britney Lowe (Bradley) and Ryan Wiggins (Damaris); and his grandson, Jefferson Lowe.
-He is also survived by his mother, Betty Wiggins of Newberry, SC and his two sisters, Jean Stone and Jan Moore.
+ROCKINGHAM, N.C. — Michael Jeffery Wiggins passed away on October 17, 2020, in Rockingham, N.C., after a hard fought battle with cancer.
+He was known by most as Jeff, but had recently taken on the name of Pop Pop among his family.
+He will be lovingly remembered by his wife, Wanda Wiggins of Hamlet, N.C.; his two children, Britney Lowe (Bradley) and Ryan Wiggins (Damaris); and his grandson, Jefferson Lowe.
+He is also survived by his mother, Betty Wiggins of Newberry, S.C. and his two sisters, Jean Stone and Jan Moore.
 There are countless nieces, nephews, cousins, and other extended family that will also remember Jeff fondly.
-He is preceded in death by his father, Marion Wiggins of Newberry, SC.
+He is preceded in death by his father, Marion Wiggins of Newberry, S.C.

 Jeff is known by many friends and coworkers to be extremely hardworking, with a work ethic that was well known.
 It was important to Jeff that his time at Perdue Farms be recognized, particularly the way in which Perdue offered him grace, support, and respect in his final days.
 As an employee of Perdue for over twenty years, both he and his family are proud of the ways in which he rose within the company.
 He was sometimes referred to as "THE Jeff" by those that worked with him in the industry.
 While that nickname carried with it the weight of the seriousness with which he took his profession, it is also a source of laughter for his family.
 As intimidating as he might have been on the work floor, he was known to be much softer and gentler at home.